mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ### Create a project

-To test the Package Registry, if you don't have your own C++ project, clone the Conan [hello world starter project](https://github.com/conan-io/hello).
+To test the Package Registry, you need a C++ project.
+If you don't already have one, you can clone the Conan [hello world starter project](https://github.com/conan-io/hello).

 ### Build a package